Esraa22M/React-Ecommerce/README.md

-* React app using Context API FOR STATEMANGMENT
+* React app using react class component Context API FOR state management
 * * bootstrap css and styled component for ui